VIRAL PIC: Kapil Sharma Spotted In Amsterdam, Looks Totally Unrecognisable!

 Kapil Looks Unrecognisable

-It has to be recalled that there were reports that Kapil had started drinking a lot!
+Earlier, there were reports that Kapil had started drinking a lot!
 It looks like his alcohol problem has relapsed and has gained weight because of it!

 Sapna Choudhary, Jyoti Kumar & Other Bigg Boss Contestants Who Shocked Fans With Their Makeovers